use-pico/pico/packages/cls/README.md

 - **🌐 Framework Agnostic** - Works with React, Vue, Svelte, vanilla JS, or any framework
 - **🎨 Design System Ready** - Tokens, variants, and slots for scalable styling
 - **🛠 Developer Experience** - Excellent IDE support and intuitive API

+## 🏆 Quality & Reliability

+CLS isn't just another styling library - it's a **heavily polished, battle-tested solution** that's ready for production use.

+### ✨ Heavily Polished & Production-Ready

+CLS has been refined through *countless iterations* to achieve **maximum convenience** and developer experience.
+Every piece has been *carefully crafted* and polished to perfection.
+While the project powers several **larger applications**, its primary development is driven by *side projects* – ensuring the library maintains the **highest quality standards*.

+**Production-ready stability** is guaranteed with **zero breaking changes** going forward.
+When we added the powerful Contract Builder API, it was built *on top of* the main `cls()` function without affecting the overall API - ensuring existing code continues to work perfectly while new features enhance the experience. **Your investment in CLS is safe** - we're committed to maintaining backward compatibility and stable APIs.

+### 🧪 Extensively Tested

+CLS is *thoroughly tested* with comprehensive test suites covering all features, edge cases, and integration scenarios. **Every bug that has been found gets a new test** to ensure it never happens again - creating a robust safety net that grows stronger with each discovery.
+This rigorous testing approach means you can trust CLS to work reliably in production environments.

 ## 🏗️ Contract Builder API